BimoNiroha/BimoNiroha/journal/dev-notes.md

 Consider adding a README.md file detailing the project's purpose, setup instructions, and usage examples.
 Explore potential CI/CD pipeline integration for automated testing and deployment.

+Feature flagging for A/B testing.
+Dockerize the application for easier deployment.